VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

     return render_template("core/index.html")
 ```

-Lets set up the templates for the `core` package.
-Our html templates for this
+Let's set up the templates for the `core` package.
+Our HTML templates for this
 flask application will be stored under the `root` directory and we are going
 to separate the templates under sub-directories named after our blueprints
 to make it easier to find templates associated with specific blueprints.